 Many of the rocks in this stone wall are covered with light green lichen which is not very easy to feel because it is so tightly bound to the rock surface.
-There is also some darker green moss that feels soft and fuzzy.
-Lichens are a really interesting type of association between organisms called a mutualism in which both species benefit.
-A fungus provides a surface on which a blue-green algae can take hold and grow.
+There is also some darker green moss which feels soft and fuzzy.
+Lichens are not a single organism.
+They are actually two organisms living in a very interesting type of association, called a mutualism, in which both species benefit.
+One of the organisms is a fungus, which provides a surface on which the other organism, a blue-green algae, can take hold and grow.
 The algae produces sugars through photosynthesis, which provides the fungus with nutrition.
 There are other types of associations between organisms in which one species benefits while the other is harmed.
-Parasites are an example.
+Parasites are an example of this.
 There are also associations where one species benefits and the other neither benefits nor is harmed.
 Can you think of an example?
-Hint: where do many birds lay their eggs and raise their young?
+Here's a hint: where do many birds lay their eggs and raise their young?
 If you guessed a bird's nest situated in a tree, you are correct!
 Some birds will nest high in a tree for safety, but the tree is not harmed and does not benefit by the presence of a nest.